MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Firmware/README.md

 I have booting to bootloader after erasing internal and flashing botloader and reading it back and the first 0x0800 wos only ff = empty,  and from the bootloader flashing one app and it wos written it ofset and coruppted the perfials and lockbits aria = Hard brick !!!

 ### Gecko NCP:
-NCP files can being flashed from main bootloader with gbl files or with  J-tag / SWD with s37 files.
+NCP app can being flashed from main bootloader with gbl files or with  J-tag / SWD with s37 files.
 My current NCP gbl file its not accsepted bye the bootloader but the s37 version flashed over SWD works OK.